turingschool/front-end-curriculum/projects/module-2/whats-cookin-part-two-agile.md

 As developers, we can get so accustomed to the features we create that we forget that users don’t have any background or know how to use a feature for the first time.
 That’s why it’s important to observe unbiased users try out your features and see where they succeed or have trouble.
 These observations are called usability tests.

-Once your track’s feature is at a point where it’s usable and ready for some feedback, but before you think everything is finalized, that’s the right time to perform the usability test.
+Once your track’s feature is at a point where it’s usable and ready for some feedback, but before you think everything is finalized, that’s the right time to perform the usability test for the track's feature.

 Your group will create a usability test for another group to go through.
 Here is the process: